Birth Control Options

 - Diaphragm or cervical cap is dislodged during sex or removed too early

-- Sexual assault has occured
+- Sexual assault has occurred

 How effective is it?